-Countless articles, books, and DVDs tell us how to age and score whitetail bucks in the field, but very little advice is available on how to judge the age of a bear.
+Countless articles, books, and DVDs tell us how to age and score whitetail bucks in the field.
+However, you’ll very little advice is available on how to judge the age of a bear.
 That’s unfortunate because bears can be particularly difficult to judge for hunting.
-Use these techniques to decide whether a bear is the one you want to release your arrow or pull the trigger on when you make that long-anticipated hunt.
+Use these techniques to decide whether a bear is the one you want to release your arrow or pull the trigger on.

-If you’ve never hunted bears much, try to watch videos and study photos in books to see how different an old, heavy boar bear looks from a young, lean male or female bear.
-The more you sear the images into your brain of a trophy bear versus a small bear, the more likely you’ll know when an animal steps out whether it’s a brute or a baby.
+If you’ve never hunted bears much, try to watch videos and study photos in books.
+Pay attention to how different an old, heavy boar bear looks from a young, lean male or female bear.
+Memorize the images of a trophy bear versus a small bear.
+This will help you know when an animal steps out whether it’s a brute or a baby.
 In the end, three major factors are used to judge bears: weight, squared hide, and skull size.

 Extra Tip: “Black Bear Hunting,” by Richard Smith, is one of the best references available for learning to judge bruins.
 You can order that book, as well as instructive DVDs, from the author at Richardpsmith.com.

 - Most active shortly before sunrise and after sunset.